 Advantage").
 Additionally, we had total consolidated indebtedness of approximately \$572.4 million as of December 31, 2015, of which approximately \$150.1 million, \$5.5 million, \$305.1 million, \$54.7 million, \$53.1 million and \$4.0 million is expected to become due 2016, 2017, 2018, 2019, 2020 and thereafter, respectively.
 In addition, in February 2016, we entered into a loan and security agreement with, and issued a related promissory note to, PlainsCapital Bank, pursuant to which we may incur additional indebtedness in the principal amount of \$50.0 million.
 We expect our total consolidated interest payment obligations relating to our indebtedness to be approximately \$32.0 million for the year ending December 31, 2016.
 With respect to certain of our outstanding indebtedness due in 2016, we anticipate repaying, with a combination of cash and shares of our common stock, all or some portion the outstanding principal amount of the SLG Notes (as defined and discussed in note 9 to our consolidated financial statements included in this report), together with accrued and unpaid interest, on or prior to their August 2016 maturity date.
 To this end, on March 1, 2016 and pursuant to the consent of the holders of the SLG Notes, we prepaid an aggregate of \$60.0 million in principal amount and \$1.8 million in accrued and unpaid interest owed under the SLG Notes.
-In addition, with respect to certain of our outstanding 5.25% Notes (as defined and discussed in note 9 to our consolidated financial statements included in this report), on February 18, 2016, we purchased \$32.5 million in face amount of ur 5.25% Notes for an aggregate purchase price of \$16.8 million.
-We are permitted to repay up to \$295.0 million for our consolidated indebtedness outstanding at December 31, 2015 at maturity with shares of our outstanding shares and may significantly dilute the ownership interest of our stockholders.
+In addition, with respect to certain of our outstanding indebtedness due in 2018, in February 2016, our board of directors authorized and approved our use of up to \$25.0 million to opportunistically purchase in the open market our outstanding 5.25% Notes (as defined and discussed in note 9 to our consolidated financial statements included in this report).
+Pursuant to such approval, on February 18, 2016, we purchased \$32.5 million in face amount of our 5.25% Notes for an aggregate purchase price of \$16.8 million.
+We are permitted to repay up to \$295.0 million of our consolidated indebtedness outstanding at December 31, 2015 at maturity with shares of our common stock rather than cash, with the amount of shares determined by the then-current trading price of our common stock.
+Any such issuance would increase the number of our outstanding shares and may significantly dilute the ownership interest of our stockholders.
 Additionally, in February 2016, we collected VETC revenues for 2015.